-Because the total number of hours required to satisfy the General Education Curriculum requirements and the major requirements exceeds 122 term hours, students in the B.F.A. degree program of the Division of Art are exempt from three (3) hours of Perspectives and an additional three (3) hours taken from either Perspectives or Cultural Formations.
+Because the total number of hours required to satisfy the General Education Curriculum requirements and the major requirements exceeds 122 term hours, students in the B.F.A. degree program of the Division of Art are exempt from three hours of Perspectives and an additional three hours taken from either Perspectives or Cultural Formations

-redit Hou ırs 1.
-General Education Curriculum 35 2.
-Required Art Courses: 78 The B.F.A. curriculum is divided into eight stages or areas: Foundations: Drawing/Design (for art majors only) (12 hours) ASAG 1300, 1304 Foundations I and II (must be taken concurrently) ASAG 1601 Foundations III Students may apply for admission to the B.F.A. major, by portfolio, after completion of Foundations I and II or Foundations III (10 classroom hours per week).
-Departmental Distribution (12 hours) ASDR 2300 Introduction to Studio Drawing plus Three courses (9 hours) at the 2000 level from the following areas: Ceramics Photography (1300 level) Digital/Hybrid Media Printmaking Painting Sculpture Major Concentration (24 hours) Includes ASXX 4315 Junior Independent Tutorial.
-The concentration should chosen by the sixth term of study.
-Courses for the supporting studies must be approved by the division adviser or the student's primary area adviser.
-Primary Studies Five courses (15 hours) in a single subject area at the 3000 level or abo including ASXX 4315 Junior Independent Tutorial in the primary area (us ally taken in the seventh term).
-Choose from ceramics, drawing, intermed 1a, painting, photography, printmaking or sculpture.
-Supporting Studies The second of the second state of the student's entire and studies are second states.
-Three courses (9 hours) that support the student's primary studies: one m • be at the 2000 level; two should be at the 3000 level or above.
-These may within the Division of Art or from another division or school, provided the support the studio production of the student's primary studies (i.e., not - history, history or critical studies). arı ASAG 3381 Critical Issues (3 hours) A seminar addressing theoretical and critical issues in art.
-It should be take en in the fall of the junior year or sixth term of studies.
-CII ASAG 4300 or 4301 Senior Seminar (3 hours) Usually offered in the spring, a continuing study of theoretical and critic ca1 issues in the arts, as well as topics relevant to the professional life of artis Taken in the final term of study.
+or Cultural Formations.

+Credit Hours

+1. General Education Curriculum 35

+2. Required Art Courses: 78

+The B.F.A. curriculum is divided into eight stages or areas:

+Foundations Drawing/Design (for a rt majors only) (12 hours):

+ASAG 1300, 1304 Foundations I a and II

+ASAG 1601 Foundations III

+Departmental Distribution (12 hour s):

+ASDR 2300 Introduction to Studio o: Drawing II plus

+Three courses (9 hours) at the 200 o level from the

+following areas:

+Ceramics Photography (1300 level)

+Digital/Hybrid Media Printmaking

+Painting Sculpture

+Major Concentration (24 hours):

+Includes ASXX 4315 Junior Independent t Tutorial.
+The concen-

+tration should be chosen by the sixth tern n of study.
+Courses for

+the supporting studies must be approved by the division adviser or the student's primary area adviser.

+Primary Studies

+Five courses (15 hours) in a single subject area at the 3000 level or above, including ASXX 4315 Junior Independent Tutorial in the primary area (usually taken in the seventh term).
+Primary studies areas: ceramics, digital/hybrid media, drawing, painting, photography, printmaking, or sculpture.

+Supporting Studies

+Three courses (9 hours) that support the student's primary studies: one may be at the 2000 level; two should be at the 3000 level or above.
+These may be within the Division of Art or from another division or school, provided they support the studio production of the student's primary studies (i.e., not art history, history or critical studies).

+ASAG 3381 Critical Issues (3 hours, fall term only) A seminar for art majors in their second or third year of studies.

+ASAG 4300 or 4301 Senior Seminar (3 hours) Usually offered in the spring and taken in the final term of study.

 ASAG 5315 B.F.A.
 Thesis Project in Art (3 hours) Includes the B.F.A.
 Qualifying Exhibition.

-Departmental Electives in Art (9 hours) Art History and New York Colloquium (12 hours) Introductory Surveys Two courses (6 hours) chosen among: ARHS 1303, 1304, 1305, 1306, 130 8 Additional Studies One course (3 hours) in contemporary art history (20th or 21st century) or ASAG 3350, 5350 Art Colloquium - New York One course (3 hours) in art history at the 3000 level or above (may include ıde ASAG 3350, 5350 Art Colloquium - New York if not taken in contemporary above) Meadows Elective/Corequirement 3 4.
-Free Electives 9 Total Hours 125
+Departmental Electives in Art (9 hours)

+Art History and New York Colloquium (12 hours):

+Two courses (6 hours) from ARHS 1303, 1304, 1305, 1306, 1308

+Two courses (6 hours) chosen from among the following: Any 20th- or 21st-century art history course or ASAG 3350, 5350 Art Colloquium - New York or

+Any art history course at the 3000 level or above

+3. Meadows Elective/Corequirement

+4. Free Electives

+Total Hours 125

-B.A.
-Degree in Art
+Bachelor of Arts in Art